giordyb/doppler_shifter/install.md

 these instructions are specific to my setup (Icom IC-705 and Kenwood TH-D74) but since hamlib supports many rigs it could work with other radios as well, the only thing that would change would be the specific device setup.
 Also tried it with [kappanhang](https://github.com/nonoo/kappanhang) for remote CAT control to the Icom IC-705

+After you installed the LCD TouchScreen configure it to start at boot (using raspi-config)

-1. make sure you have python 3.x installed on the raspberry pi
+1. make sure you have python 3.x installed on the raspberry pi.
 2. install git and python3 w/ pip
     + sudo apt-get install git python3-pip swig -y
 3. clone the hamlib repository (from master if you are using the th-d74 since it fixes some initialization issues)